-Between the emergence of intelligent car parks and new solutions to improve parking experience, the management of parking is being digitized.
-This digitisation functions in particular by using extensive data to optimize the management of parking.
+Between the emergence of intelligent parking lots and new solutions to improve the parking experience, the management of parking is being digitized.
+This digitization functions in particular by using extensive data to optimize the management of parking.

 This involves a variety of issues.
-First of all, facing the extent of existing data concerning a car park (occupancy rate, time traffic, average speeds, etc.), there is a need to interpret this data which is often unstructured.
+First of all, facing the extent of existing data concerning a parking lot (occupancy rate, time traffic, average speeds, etc.), there is a need to interpret this data which is often unstructured.
 Then, in a large city, each space must be made profitable.

-Thus, any solution to maintain a satisfactory occupancy rate is well seen the parking managers.
+Thus, any solution to maintain a satisfactory occupancy rate viewed favorably by parking managers.
 Among these solutions, many of them use Big Data.
 We will see how Big Data is in the process of making major changes to parking management.

 As we often say "We can only improve what we can measure".
 And that's a good thing.
 Because the purpose of Big Data is to collect and manage high-volume data in a context where it is often unstructured.

 Once this data is stored, managed and interpreted, the possibilities are endless.
 It will now be possible to measure just about anything.
 However, this comes with a certain challenge: choosing what to measure and identifying what data is relevant and what is not.

 Whether it is to measure variables related to parking time, the number of employees using parking spaces according to their profession, or anything else, Big Data will allow you to have quantified previews, allowing a better overall view.

 The advantage of Big Data in general and unstructured data in particular is that it does not have a precise format.
 This gives a great deal of flexibility to anyone who is responsible for interpreting these data.

 One of the applications of Big Data is to extract models from all this data.
 Once these models have been extracted, it is possible to identify general laws in a forward-looking approach.